-- To keep track of and inform the user/IT about threats the following services are available: - · Log of security-related events - Reporting of events (email to the administrator)
+To keep track and inform the user/IT about threats the following services are available:

+· Log of security related events

+• Reporting of events (email to the administrator)

-Events relevant to security are:
+Events relevant for security are:

-- Too many attempts to log in with the wrong credentials - Too many requests with the wrong session ID - Changes to account settings (password) - · Changes to security settings - Danfoss can accept no responsibility for possible errors in catalogs, brochures, and other printed material.
+· Too many attempts to login with wrong credentials

+• Too many requests with wrong session ID

+• Changes to account settings (password)

+· Changes to security settings

+ENGINEERING TOMORROW

-Danfoss reserves the right to alter its products without notice. - This also applies to products already on order provided that such alterations can be made without subsequential changes being necessary in specifications already agreed. - All trademarks in this material are the property of the respective companies. - Danfoss and the Danfoss logotype are trademarks of Danfoss A/S. All rights reserved. - www.danfoss.com
+Danfoss can accept no responsibility for possible errors in catalogues, brochures and other printed material.
+Danfoss reserves the right to alter its products without notice.
+This also applies to products already on order provided that such alterations can be made without subsequential changes being necessary in specifications already agreed.

+All trademarks in this material are property of the respective companies.
+Danfoss and the Danfoss logotype are trademarks of Danfoss A/S. All rights reserved.